 In principle this should mean your iPhone (and iPad) always have enough power to get you through the commute home.
 But could this practice of leaving your iPhone plugged in all the time cause damage to the life of the battery?

 There is some debate about this.
 The iPhone is designed to stop charging its battery once the battery is fully charged, so this should mean that the battery can't be 'overcharged' as such.
+Apple's new optimized battery charging seeks to minimise the amount of time the battery spends fully charged.

 However, we know from our experience with laptops that have been left plugged in at all times that the ability of the battery to sustain a charge seems to deplete over time.